BakouMert/BEconBlog/README.md

 # BEconBlog
- This repository harbours the code that created the BEconBlog
+ This repository harbours the code that created the Critical BEconomists' BEconBlog You can fin this website at https://beconblog.quarto.pub/